Jaywares230/rubyexos/README.md

-Coded by Miguel Sorin and Etienne Ballorain and Leo Legoff and Leo Domain and Piaire Carre ! ;)
+Coded by Miguel Sorin and Etienne Ballorain and Leo Legoff and LeoD and Piaire Carre ! ;)